bdaiinstitute/judo/docs/source/interface/intro.md

 The design of `judo` is built around two blocks: a "system" block (here, the simulator, but could be your hardware setup), and a "controller" block, which contains a task and an optimizer.

+The `SimulationNode` class is a `dora` node that steps forward a MuJoCo system as specified by a provided XML.
+In particular, we currently only support Lagrangian dynamics with rigid bodies and stateless actuators (technically, we support anything MuJoCo supports, but we have not rigorously tested more exotic features).

+It may be possible to extend this to other simulation backends, but we do not have urgent plans to do so.
+If this is something you are interested in, please open an issue or a pull request.

 The `Controller` class manages the relationship between the task and optimizer interally, and has an interface that looks like this:
 ```python
 class Controller: